 Things to check before opening a Demat account

-A Demat account is crucial for trading in equity.
-It is equivalent to a bank account, which shows the movement of shares bought and sold.
-The Demat account is easy to understand and read, but there are specific questions that you may have before opening a Demat account.
+A Demat Account is crucial for trading in equities.
+It is equivalent to a bank account, which shows the buying and selling of shares.
+A Demat Account is easy to understand and read, but there are specific questions that you may have before opening a Demat Account.

-- Is there thing to be careful about while opening a Demat account?
+- Is there anything to be careful about while opening a Demat account?

-- What factors to consider while opening an active Demat account?
+- What factors do you have to consider while opening an active Demat Account?

-Keeping the questions in mind, here are some points for your consideration while opening a Demat account:
+Keeping the questions in mind, here are some points to consider while opening a Demat Account:

-Usually, the broker opens a trading-cum-Demat account at once, so this question seems irrelevant.
-But it happens that the broker may not have a DP license.
+Usually, the broker opens a Trading-cum-Demat account at once, so this question seems irrelevant.
+But sometimes, a broker may not have a DP license.
 In this case, you must ensure that once the shares are sold with the broker, the person is required to submit the debit instruction slip (DIS) to the broker on time.
-Not doing so results in a bad delivery and, thus, losses.
+Not doing so results in bad delivery and, thus, losses.

-When the DP and broker are the same people, the process is more straightforward and smooth.
-You can also opt for online trading and a Demat account and give a power of attorney to the broker for debiting and crediting the Demat account accordingly during buying and selling transactions.
-Having both trading and Demat account with one broker saves much of the hassles.
+When the DP and broker are the same people, the process is smoother.
+You can also opt for online trading and a Demat Account and give a power of attorney to the broker for debiting and crediting the Demat Account accordingly during transactions.
+Having both Rrading and Demat account with one broker saves you a lot of hassle.

-Many brokers offer access to the trading account and the Demat account from a single platform.
+Many brokers offer access to the Trading Account and the Demat Account from a single platform.
 Due to this, the transaction procedure, including the transfer of proceeds, transfer of shares, and bank account funding, happens seamlessly.
 To make sure things are smooth, check beforehand whether the Demat technology platform is robust or not.
-Typically, the debit is reflected in the Demat account the next day in case of sale of shares and case of buying; the Demat account reflects the credited shares on T+2 days.
+Typically, the debit is reflected in the Demat Account the next day in case of sale of shares.
+In case of buying, the Demat Account reflects the credited shares on T+2 days.

-Account opening is just one of the many costs associated with the Demat account.
+Account opening is just one of the many costs associated with the Demat Account.
 The annual maintenance charge, billed each year, is based on the value shares kept in custody.
-Apart from this, every timeshare is sold and debited from the Demat account; the depository participant pays a charge to either CDSL or NSDL, which is also debited from your account.
+Apart from this, every time a share is sold and debited from the Demat account, the DP pays a charge to either CDSL or NSDL, which is also debited from your account.

-Besides this, the DP charges an amount if you request for a physical document, statement of holding/ transactions or duplicate statement to serve a proof.
-The DP may charge you a penal charge if the DIS gets rejected due to technical errors.
+Apart from this, the DP charges an amount if you request for a physical document, statement of holding/ transactions or duplicate statement to serve a proof.
+The DP may charge you a penalty if the DIS gets rejected due to technical errors.

 4. Seamless booking, banking and custody

-All the three broking activities, custodian and banking, can work smoothly if the broker is also a bank.
+Broking activities, custodian and banking activities can work smoothly if the broker is also a bank.
 The factor is less significant in terms of essential requirements.
 The advantage of this is that the fund can be loaded via RTGS, UPI, NEFT or any other authorized payment gateway.
 But many brokers charge a nominal sum for letting you use the payment gateway, so it ideal to use the RTGS, UPI and NEFT for the same.